Which substance is known to be toxic and potentially deadly to sheep?

 Prepare for the Sheep Management Practices Test.
 Utilize flashcards and multiple choice questions with detailed explanations.
 Ensure you're ready for your certification exam!

-Copper is known to be toxic and potentially deadly to sheep due to their unique physiology and metabolism.
-Sheep have a much lower tolerance for copper than many other livestock species, meaning that even small amounts of copper can accumulate in their liver over time and lead to toxicity.
-This condition, known as copper toxicity or copper poisoning, can arise from the ingestion of feeds or minerals with high copper content, which are safe for other animals but harmful to sheep.
+Copper is known to be toxic and potentially deadly to sheep due to their unique metabolism.
+Sheep have a lower tolerance for copper compared to other livestock species, such as cattle.
+When sheep consume copper in excess, it can accumulate in their liver, leading to a condition known as copper toxicity or copper poisoning.
+Symptoms may include lethargy, jaundice, abdominal pain, and in severe cases, it can result in sudden death due to liver failure.

 Subscribe